Quantum MAC: Genuine Entanglement Access Control via Many-Body Dicke States: Quantum-Genuine EAC Analysis

 \begin{rem} Proposition~\ref{prop:3} provides a compact closed-form expression capturing the complex behavior of the proposed EAC in presence of noise.
 Indeed, it results that the capability of the quantum-genuine EAC to successfully solve the contention does not depend on the total number of nodes $n$.
 Conversely, it depends only on the number $k$ of nodes to grant with the entanglement access as well as on the number $M$ of possible e-bit distribution attempts.
 This is remarkable, since random MAC protocols typically exhibit a success probability which decreases with the number $n$ of nodes sharing the medium. \end{rem}

 \begin{rem} An additional observation comes from the result in Proposition~\ref{prop:3}.
 Specifically, as observed in the previous remark, $P_s$ increases with $M$: indeed, it converges to $1$ exponentially faster as $M$ increases.
 This allows a further insight.
 Specifically, as highlighted in Section~\ref{sec:2}, we considered the worst case scenario with a single communication qubit for each resource (contenting or contention-resolution) at each node.
 Hence, the ebit distribution attempts are sequentially performed, and at most $M$ distribution attempts can be performed within the coherence time.
-Conversely, if we relax this worst-case assumption by increasing the number of communication qubits available at each network node, we can have multiple ebit distribution attempts performed in parallel, and this would directly map into higher $P_s$ as follows $P_s= (1-q^{M \cdot l_c})^k$, with $l_c$ denoting the communication qubits at each node. \end{rem}
+Conversely, if we relax this worst-case assumption by increasing the number of communication qubits available at each network node, we can have multiple ebit distribution attempts performed in parallel, and this would directly map into higher $P_s$ as follows $P_s= (1-q^{M \cdot l_c})^k$, with $l_c$ denoting the communication qubits at each node. \end{rem} \begin{rem} Furthermore, by accounting for Proposition~\ref{prop:3} and the previous remarks, it is possible to extend the proposed EAC and its analysis to the case of the entanglement distribution enriched with \textit{entanglement purification}.
+Broadly, entanglement purification strategies consist in obtaining a single entangled state characterized by an higher fidelity from multiple imperfect entangled states\cite{BenBraPop-96}.
+In the context of the EAC, in order to perform entanglement purification\footnote{Hereafter, we focus on the purification of the EPR pairs needed for distributing the multipartite entangled states via teleportation.
+Clearly, a purification process (at the orchestrator, before the distribution process) could be required if the generation of the multipartite entangled state at orchestrator is noisy.
+In this case, it should be noted that an entanglement purification protocol for multipartite systems would be required \cite{YanZhoZho-23}.
+Such a protocol should be selected accordingly to the entangled state to be purified and to the adopted technological implementation.
+However, the conducted analysis in terms of EAC success probability and distribution process does not change.}, each end-node would require more than one EPR pair for each multipartite entangled state.
+Specifically, let $\Bar{n}$ be the number of ebits required at each node to perform entanglement purification and distill one EPR with higher fidelity, set accordingly to the considered application.
+Then, this scenario can be analyzed by considering an equivalent system composed by $n\Bar{n}$ end-nodes without entanglement purification.
+Indeed, the probability $P_s$ does not depend on the cardinality of the contention set.
+Differently, it depends on $k$, namely, the cardinality of the subset of nodes granted with the access to the resource, which is predetermined and does not change with the adopted purification strategy.
+As a consequence, in case of multiple distribution attempts, the analysis developed above does not change.
+However, when parallel distribution attempts are not allowed, the purification strategy causes delays in the distribution process as it demands for additional time-slots. \end{rem}